 Offenses for which you were pardoned.
 If you receive a full and unconditional executive pardon, your criminal record may be eligible for expungement.
 Before applying, you must wait one year from the date of your pardon and five years from the date you completed your sentence.
 Your record will not be eligible if the offense was first-degree murder, kidnapping, treason, or a felony sex offense.
 (W. Va.
-Code § 5-1-16a.)
+Code § 5-1-16a (2018).)

 You must file your petition for expungement in the circuit court in the county where your case was handled.
-You can find a Petition for Expungement of Criminal Records and a Petition for Criminal Offense Reduction on the West Virginia Judiciary website
+You can find a Petition for Expungement of Criminal Records and a Petition for Criminal Offense Reduction on the West Virginia Judiciary website.

 Cleaning up a criminal history can be complicated, and the law can change at any time.
-If you are not sure whether your record qualifies for expungement in West Virginia -- or for advice about your personal situation -- you should contact a qualified criminal law attorney.
+If you are not sure whether your record qualifies for expungement in West Virginia—or for advice about your personal situation—you should contact a qualified criminal law attorney.
 A good lawyer can guide you each step of the way.